 Prioritize calories and macronutrients

 Our partners over at the RP diet have simplified diet priorities into a few groups which will help you focus on the important things and not sweat the small stuff.
 Calories in vs. calories out – seems simple enough.
 Wait until you start tracking your calorie intake.

 Woops…the weight gain suddenly makes a lot more sense.
 Once you realize this one factor is more important than macros, meal timing, food composition, supplements, exercising etc, you can start making enormous strides towards your goals with seemingly less effort than you expected.
-Second on the list is macros which you can read more about here.

 Related- Macro & Micro Nutrients